fefa4ka/bempy/README.md

 You can also install the latest version of the library directly from the source code by cloning the repository and running the following command:
 `python setup.py install`

+You can play with examples in `tests` folder where some Blocks from documentation available in `blocks` directory.

 ## Use Cases
 `bempy` has a wide range of use cases, beyond the original intended purpose of helping developers build complex UI components.
 Here are a few examples of how BEMPy can be applied: